Undergraduate Writing Colloquium Awards

 Each spring we accept submissions from students in five categories:

-Submissions should be academic work and may have been created any time during your undergraduate career at UR.
-Please limit papers to twenty pages.
+Submissions should be non-fiction, academic work created any time during your undergraduate career at UR.
+Please limit papers to twenty pages of text (not including notes and references).

 Entries should be submitted using our writing colloquium awards form.